dsrkafuu/skyline-overlay/README.md

 - CloudFlare (Global): `https://skyline.dsrkafuu.su`
 - Mirror (CN DieMoe): `https://act.diemoe.net/overlays/skyline/`

+## Usage

 Need to be used with [ngld/OverlayPlugin](https://github.com/ngld/OverlayPlugin).
 For WebSocket mode, checkout [Vite Docs' Browser Support Section](https://vitejs.dev/guide/#browser-support) for compatible browsers.

 > Note that `backdrop-filter` support needs to be enabled manually on Firefox, check [Can I use](https://caniuse.com/css-backdrop-filter) for more details.

+By default the overlay follows the pet-merging policy set in the FFXIV ACT Plugin.
+When playing on global servers with a custom language patch which causes the plugin's pet-merging not working, you can set your ID in an overlay config to manually merge your pets' data.

 ## To-do List